 Synopsis

-Like a Mountain follows young caregiver Sam, who has carried the weight of caregiving for his father with schizophrenia since childhood, as he joins filmmaker and cancer survivor Mike Lang and mindfulness researcher Dr. Linda Carlson on a backcountry trek through the Yukon.
-Against rugged trails, rain-soaked climbs, and breathtaking vistas, the trio explores how mindfulness and the metaphors of nature—like massive rooted mountains and ever-shifting skies—offer tools for navigating the emotional and physical challenges of caregiving.
-Through candid conversations and reflective practice, the film reveals both the often hidden challenges and the powerful resilience of young caregivers, illuminating how acceptance and presence can transform suffering into strength.
-At once intimate and expansive, this documentary is a meditation on illness, caregiving, and the healing wisdom of the natural world.
+Like a Mountain is a 23-minute documentary film that follows a young caregiver, Sam, who has supported his father through schizophrenia since childhood, as he joins filmmaker and cancer survivor Mike Lang and mindfulness researcher Dr. Linda Carlson on a backcountry trek through the Yukon.
+Amid rugged trails and vast northern landscapes, they explore how mindfulness and the metaphors of nature offer guidance for carrying the physical and emotional weight of caregiving.
+Through candid reflection and shared practice, the film reveals the often hidden struggles and quiet resilience of young caregivers, and demonstrates how presence and acceptance can transform difficulty into strength.

 Host A Screening